Amit-Rohila33/SOC-Blockchain-NFT-23-/smart contracts/readme.md

-# Smart contracts using solidity and etherneum
+# Smart contracts using solidity and ethereum